thomasonzhou/dino-run-nds/README.md

 ## Sound
 - Game music handled with the [Maxmod library](https://maxmod.devkitpro.org/) to loop 4wtudone.it in the background
-- wav sound effect for hitting spikes, evolution, and item collection
+- wav sound effects for hitting spikes, evolution, and item collection

 Other Resources used:
 - [Sound file library](https://modarchive.org/index.php?request=view_by_moduleid&query=61361)